 But hey?
 You won’t find any mice nesting in it!
 Bonus!

 A few other features that caught my attention on the modular home included a tankless instant hot water heater in the laundry room.
-It took up about the same amount of space as a medicine cabinet, instead of a giant behemoth of a 60-gallon water heater, which usually requires its own closet.
+It took up about the same amount of space as a medicine cabinet.
+Compared of course to a giant behemoth of a 60-gallon water heater, which usually requires its own closet.

-A ductless mini-split air system was tucked into a small niche cut into the exterior of the home, with the supply system mounted on the wall above the kitchen and main living room.
-This allows the air system to be installed by the factory, then ride safely down the road to the customer’s site inside its own little safe haven.
+A ductless mini-split air system was tucked into a small niche cut into the exterior of the home.
+The supply system mounted on the wall above the kitchen and main living room.
+This allows the air system to be installed by the factory.
+They then ride safely down the road to the customer’s site inside its own little safe haven.
 (I’ve had personal computer towers that were larger than this air system.)

-Radiant heat panels were wall-mounted in the baths and bedrooms for an additional source of heat along with the ductless mini-split units.
+Wall-mounted radiant heat panels in the baths and bedrooms offer an additional source of heat along with the ductless mini-split units.
 The handicap lift system is not a standard for residential modular construction, but it made an impression on me, a commercial modular builder, who is required to meet all ADA codes.
 It seemed like an easy way to provide accessibility without having to build an ugly 36- to 40-foot long metal or wooden handicap ramp.

 Speaking of handicap accessibility, the other big push of information at IBS 2013 was building or remodeling for the 50+ Boomer generation, aging in place and mobility solutions.
 There was a plethora of seminars, products and training ideas on how to sell to clients who are not willing to lose money in this market by down-sizing their homes.

-Instead, many in the retirement age group are choosing to remodel their existing houses so they can age-in-place, comfortably, or take advantage of multi-generational dwelling by moving in with their children.
+Instead, many in the retirement age group are choosing to remodel their existing houses.
+They can age-in-place, comfortably, or take advantage of multi-generational dwelling by moving in with their children.

 Mobility products such as stair lifts, walk in tubs, and handicap bars in bathrooms that look stylish instead of something you’d find inside a gas station bathroom are a great solution for many of these issues.
 They face a large part of our population today.